+- a) The following traffic load cases, defined as per AS 1597.2, shall be considered:

+- i.
+W80 wheel loading and A160 axle loading

+- ii. single lane of the M1600 loading

+- iii. two lanes of the M1600 loading with reduction for multiple lanes in accordance with A 5100.2

+- iv.
+HLP400.

-- a) The traffic loading shall be as follows.
-All traffic loadings are as defined in AS 1597.2, but with the wheel contact lengths for all loadings as defined in AS 5100.2. - W80 wheel loading and A160 axle loading - single lane of the M1600 loading - two lanes of the M1600 loading with reduction for multiple lanes in accordance with A 5100.2 - HLP400. - b) Dynamic load allowance shall be in accordance with AS 1597.2. - c) Braking loads are not required to be considered. - d) Fatigue loading shall be considered in accordance with AS 5100.2 and AS 1597.2 for culverts with less than 1.0 m of fill on principal interstate and intrastate freeways and highways. - e) Additional construction vehicle loadings shall be as specified in the annexure MRTS24.1 or as nominated by the Contractor.
+Wheel contact lengths for all loadings shall be as defined in AS 5100.2 Clause 6.

+- b) Dynamic load allowance shall be in accordance with AS 1597.2. - c) Braking loads are not required to be considered. - d) Fatigue loading shall be considered in accordance with AS 5100.2 and AS 1597.2 for culverts with less than 1.0 m of fill on principal interstate and intrastate freeways and highways. - e) Additional construction vehicle loadings shall be as specified in Annexure MRTS24.1 or as nominated by the Contractor.
 The dynamic load allowance for these construction vehicle loadings shall be 0.4 as per AS 1597.2. - f) The distribution of road and construction traffic wheel loadings through fill shall be in accordance with AS 5100.2.